k-capehart/kc-sf-plugin/messages/kc.trigger-framework.md

 # description

-Given an SObject, creates a Trigger and accompanying handler classes and components.
+Given an SObject, creates a Trigger and related components.

 Use the `--init` flag to initialize the framework, then the `--sobject` flag to create triggers based on the framework.